Expanded Rutgers University–Newark Talent and Opportunity Pathways

 In 2016, the university established the Rutgers University–Newark Talent and Opportunity Pathways (RU-N to the TOP) financial aid program for newly enrolled undergraduate students.
-This program solidifies our strategic plan and commitments to boundary-crossing scholarship, diverse talent cultivation, and engagement as an anchor institution.
-The RU-N to the TOP program enables us to build upon these commitments and attract first-year students from Newark and Greater Newark, and transfer students from all of New Jersey’s community colleges.
-With a program expansion in fall 2022, RU-N to the TOP will serve newly admitted undergraduate students from Orange, East Orange, and Irvington, New Jersey towns.
+This program solidifies our strategic plan and promise to boundary-crossing scholarship, diverse talent cultivation, and engagement as an anchor institution.
+The RU-N to the TOP program enabled us to build upon these commitments and attract first-year students from Newark and Greater Newark, and transfer students from all of New Jersey’s community colleges.
+With a program expansion in fall 2022, Expanded RU-N to the TOP now serves newly admitted undergraduate students from across the state of New Jersey.

 Honors Living-Learning Community Scholarship

 The Honors Living-Learning Community (HLLC) is a transformative college access and success program that fosters the academic, social, and personal development of talented first-year and transfer students with a desire to make a difference in their communities and beyond.
 HLLC builds supportive networks among diverse students who desire to live and learn together.

 - Offers a “last-dollar” HLLC residential scholarship that covers room and board

 - This "last dollar" HLLC scholarship is offered to the student after all federal, state, and internal/external scholarships and grants have been applied

 - The scholarship is eight semesters for first-year students and four semesters for transfer students

 - Provides personalized faculty mentoring and academic advisement